laughing-loop/agribuyx/docs/02_agribuylite_architecture.md

-# AgriBuy Lite – System Architecture
+# AgriBuyX – System Architecture

-This document outlines the technical architecture of AgriBuy Lite.
+This document outlines the technical architecture of AgriBuyX.
-The system is designed to be lightweight, fast to deploy, low-cost,
+The system is designed to be modern, fast to deploy, and fully scalable.
-and fully scalable into the future AgriBuy Core platform.
+Built with **Next.js** on **Vercel** for optimal performance and SEO.

 ---